Late-time ensembles of quantum states in quantum chaotic systems: Ensembles emerging from U(1) Random Quantum Circuits

 comprised of (i) a $1 \times 1$ block acting in the $\ket{\uparrow \uparrow}$ subspace, (ii) a $2 \times 2$ block acting in the $\ket{\uparrow\downarrow}$, $\ket{\downarrow \uparrow}$ subspace, and (iii) a $1 \times 1$ block acting in the $\ket{\downarrow \downarrow}$ subspace.

-At time step $t$, we first apply a layer of unitary gates $\hat{U}_{\rm o}(t)$ acting on odd-even sites, followed by a second layer of unitary gates $\hat{U}_{\rm e}(t)$ acting on even-odd sites: \be \hat{U}_{\rm o}(t) = \prod_{j=1}^{L-1} \hat{U}_{j,j+1}(t),\quad \hat{U}_{\rm e}(t) = \prod_{j=2}^{L} \hat{U}_{j,j+1}(t). \ee such that the total unitary at time $t$ is $\hat{U}(t) = \hat{U}_{\rm o}(t')\hat{U}_{\rm e}(t')$.
+At time step $t$, we first apply a layer of unitary gates $\hat{U}_{\rm o}(t)$ acting on odd-even sites, followed by a second layer of unitary gates $\hat{U}_{\rm e}(t)$ acting on even-odd sites: \be \hat{U}_{\rm o}(t) = \prod_{j=1}^{L-1} \hat{U}_{j,j+1}(t),\quad \hat{U}_{\rm e}(t) = \prod_{j=2}^{L} \hat{U}_{j,j+1}(t), \ee such that the total unitary at time $t$ is $\hat{U}(t) = \hat{U}_{\rm o}(t)\hat{U}_{\rm e}(t)$.
 At each time step, each of the $\hat{U}_{j,j+1}(t)$ gates in Eq.~(\ref{eq:U1unitary2site}) are independently and randomly chosen.

-To obtain the late-time ensemble, we compute sequence of states $|\Psi_{t+1}\rangle = \hat{U}_t|\Psi_t\rangle$ starting from the initial condition $|\Psi_0\rangle$.
-We first apply $t \gg L$ layers of unitary gates to reach thermalization, which we define as the timescale in which the average EE reaches its late-time value (within one standard deviation of the EE at late times).
-Using $L=16$, we find that $t=100$ layers is sufficient to reach thermalization for all the initial conditions used.
-After thermalization, we draw 1000 states to sample the late-time distribution.
+To obtain the late-time ensemble, we compute sequence of states $|\Psi_{t+1}\rangle = \hat{U}(t)|\Psi_t\rangle$ starting from the initial condition $|\Psi_0\rangle$.
+We first apply $t_{\rm eq} \gg L$ layers of unitary gates to reach equilibration, which we define as the timescale in which the average EE reaches its late-time value (within one standard deviation of the EE at late times).
+For $L=16$, we find that $t_{\rm eq}=100$ layers is sufficient to reach equilibration for all the initial conditions used.
+After equilibration, we sample quantum states at late times from a broad window of 1000 steps, with each sample separated by one layer of the quantum circuit.
+This ensures uniform sampling in the late-time regime while possibly allowing correlations between consecutive samples, which, however, are found to be negligible under quantum chaotic evolution (in Appendix~\ref{App:sampletosample}, we discuss the effects of state-to-state correlations).